Nike launches ‘Icon’ Kaepernick jersey days after NFL collusion case settlement

 The Kaepernick Icon Jersey – a black design with white lettering – resembles the ‘#ImWithKap’ jerseys that quickly sold out last fall.
 The jersey sells for $150.

+“We believe Colin Kaepernick is one of the most inspirational athletes of this generation, who has leveraged the power of sport to help move the world forward,” Nike spokeswoman Sandra Carreon-John told USA Today, adding that the jersey "marks Nike’s continued product collaboration with Colin.”

-"For those true to themselves on and off the field.
+Kaepernick tweeted about the jersey Wednesday, saying: "For those true to themselves on and off the field.
 Proudly, unapologetically and against all odds.
-This is only the beginning. #TrueTo7," Kaepernick tweeted Wednesday.
+This is only the beginning. #TrueTo7."

 CLICK HERE TO GET THE FOX NEWS APP